ConceptualStray/ConceptualStray/README.md

 Expect a lack of instructions, some “experimental” wiring, and an open invitation to follow me down the rabbit hole of 3D-printed jank.
 If any of this breaks mid-project (or you do), remember: this is all part of the process.

-If you have any questions, suggestions, or need emotional support, please don't reach out.
+If you have any questions, suggestions, or need crisis hotline for solder burns, please don't reach out.